 Many new guitarists have to make a tough decision between questionable entry-level guitars and expensive proper ones.
 With this Taylor Academy 12 review, I’ll help you determine whether you’ve found the guitar to bridge that gap.

 You see, Taylor designed the Academy series with beginners in mind.
 The idea is to offer the utmost comfort and ease of play that a beginner needs for fast growth without sacrificing the sound.
-And it’s one of few Taylor guitars under $500.
+And it’s one of few more affordable Taylor guitars.

 Playing a proper brand-name guitar is certainly more inspiring than playing a cheap cash grab, and it won’t hold you back or teach you bad form.
 The idea of an especially forgiving design with these qualities sounds like a dream.